 The Manitoba Development Corporation (MDC) administers programs, provides loans, guarantees and investments under the Manitoba Development Corporation Act.
 The objectives of MDC are to provide financial services and financial instruments on behalf of the Province of Manitoba to assist with economic development initiatives.

-There are three divisions administered by MDC: Business Support, the Business Investor Stream of the Provincial Nominee Program (PNP-B) and Manitoba Trade and Investment (MTI).
+There are two active divisions administered by MDC: Business Support, and the Business Investor Stream of the Provincial Nominee Program (PNP).
+The MDC activities under the Manitoba Trade and Investment (MTI) division are currently on hold to ensure alignment with the Economic Growth Action Plan.

-Business Support administers the Manitoba Industrial Opportunities Program (MIOP), the Third-Party Investment Funds Program and other financial assistance.
-PNP-B includes the funds associated with the Manitoba Provincial Nominee Program (MPNP) business stream for international entrepreneurs who wish to establish a business in Manitoba.
-MTI delivers targeted programs and services to Manitoba small and medium-sized enterprises to promote Manitoba as a destination for foreign direct investment.
+Business Support administers the Manitoba Industrial Opportunities Program (MIOP) and the Third-Party Investment Funds Program.
+PNP includes the funds associated with Manitoba's business stream for international entrepreneurs who wish to establish a business in Manitoba.

 The Province determines which programs will be housed in MDC, what resources are available to administer the programs and the desired outcomes for those programs.
-MDC requires approval of the Province to provide loans, guarantees or equity investments and must comply with all Provincial directives.
+MDC requires approval of the Province to provide loans, guarantees, or equity investments and must comply with all Provincial directives.